craftcms/commerce-stripe/README.md

 {{ gateway.billingPortalUrl(currentUser, 'myaccount') }}
 ```

-A specific Stripe [customer portal](https://stripe.com/docs/customer-management/activate-no-code-customer-portal) configuration can be chosen with the third `configurationId` argument.
-This value must agree with a preexisting configuration in the associated Stripe account:
+A specific Stripe customer portal configuration can be chosen with the third `configurationId` argument.
+This value must agree with a preexisting configuration [created via the API](https://stripe.com/docs/customer-management/integrate-customer-portal#customize) in the associated Stripe account:

 ```twig
 {{ gateway.billingPortalUrl(currentUser, 'myaccount', 'config_12345') }}
 ```

 > [!NOTE]
-> Logged-in users can be redirected via the `commerce-stripe/customers/billing-portal-redirect` action.
+> Logged-in users can also be redirected with the `commerce-stripe/customers/billing-portal-redirect` action.
 The `configurationId` parameter is not supported when using this method.

 ## Syncing Customer Payment Methods

-Payment methods created directly in Stripe are now synchronized back to Commerce.
+Payment methods created directly in the Stripe customer portal are now synchronized back to Commerce.
 Webhooks must be configured for this to work as expected!

-To do an initial sync, run the `commerce-stripe/sync/payment-sources` console command:
+To perform an initial sync, run the `commerce-stripe/sync/payment-sources` console command:

 ```bash
 php craft commerce-stripe/sync/payment-sources